Nazanin1369/movieApp/README.md

 * Application Shell Architecture

+    The application shell architecture is a set of standards that focus on providing a fast-loading experience to users, pioneered by Google.
+Using an app shell architecture allows you to give your progressive web apps similar properties of native apps, like instant loading and regular updates.
+    In this application we leveraged this architecture to instanyly render the shell of application before rendering other assets to provide a smooth experience.
+This specially will help smooth up the loading experience over slow network connection.
+    Read more about application shell architecture [here](https://developers.google.com/web/fundamentals/architecture/app-shell)

 * Service Workers and offline

+    Of couse, when it comes to PWAs offline experience is a must.
+Network connections are not always reliable and based on research users will not feel good seeing nothing can load on their application when they have poor or no connection.
+Here we impkemented a simple approach for service-workers.
+    When the request contains the API URL, the app is asking for fresh movie data.
+In this case, the service worker always goes to the network and then caches the response.
+This is called the "Cache then netwo strategy.
+Otherwise it will load the cached application shell.
+    All logic for service workers can be found at ./service-worker.js

 * Browser Compatibility

     This application is compatible with Chrome and Firefox.
     I used web components for modularity and it did took away the compatibility for Microsoft Edge and Internet Explorer.
 Happily they soon are replaced with Chrome based browsers.

 ### Testing

-[CodeceptJS](https://codecept.io/) and Puppeteer has been used for end-to-end testing of this application.
+[CodeceptJS](https://codecept.io/) and [Puppeteer](https://github.com/GoogleChrome/puppeteer) has been used for end-to-end testing of this application.

 To tun tests simply run:

 ```